 MG 341 Business Law I 3 Cr.

 A study of the law and legal system as they affect business.
 Topics include the court system, constitutional law, torts, criminal law and contracts.
 Students will learn how morality and social responsibility are integrated into our legal system.
 Students must complete an ethical standards paper in an appropriate context.
-Prerequisite: Sophomore 1 or higher. ".
+Prerequisite: Freshman 2 or higher.

 MG 346 Business Law II 3 Cr.